-Below is a summary of the material terms of the employment agreements for Dr. Lee and Messrs.
-Bagshaw and Werth.
 Mr. Abrams retired from the Company on February 28, 2019.
-In advance of his retirement, Mr. Abrams entered into a Transition and Retirement Agreement with the Company on May 9, 2018, which superseded and replaced the employment agreement he entered into on August 1, 2016.
-Pursuant to the terms of his Transition and Retirement Agreement, the Company paid Mr. Abrams \$830,000 shortly after his retirement date upon the execution and effectiveness of a customary release and Mr. Abrams remains subject to confidentiality, non-solicitation and non-competition provisions, the material terms of which are the same as discussed below for Dr. Lee and Mr. Bagshaw.
+In advance of his retirement, Mr. Abrams entered into a Transition and Retirement Agreement with the Company on May 9, 2018, which superseded and replaced an employment agreement he entered into with the Company on August 1, 2016.
+Pursuant to the terms of his Transition and Retirement Agreement, the Company paid Mr. Abrams \$830,000 shortly after his retirement date upon the execution and effectiveness of a customary release and Mr. Abrams remains subject to confidentiality, non-solicitation and non-competition provisions, the material terms of which are the same as discussed below for Dr. Lee, Mr. Bagshaw and Ms. Burke.